-- Don’t go to “dodgey” neighborhoods.
+- Don’t go to “dodgey” neighborhoods without a local person accompanying you.
 Check out the crime heatmap below

-- Take more precautions walking around at night, take a taxi if you can
+- Take more precautions walking around at night, take a Uber if you can

 - Put bags/backpacks in front of you if you feel uncomfortable about a crowded area or situation